metauni/orb/README.md

 TODO:

-- Detach as listener either with proximity prompt or GUI
 - Create ghost near orb on attach
 - Destroy ghost on detach
 - Attach as speaker to orb (no permissions) (proximity)